 Rising Adoption of Electric Vehicles is Stimulating the Wireless Charging Market Expansion

-The sustained commitment of the global community to mitigating the consequences of climate change is anticipated to result in the widespread adoption of renewable energy technology such as electric vehicles (EV).
+The sustained commitment of the global community to mitigating the consequences of climate change is anticipated to result in the widespread adoption of renewable energy technologies such as electric vehicles (EVs).
 Electric vehicles (EVs) are becoming increasingly popular since they minimize dependency on fossil fuels and greenhouse gas emissions.
 The primary conditions for a successful and easy transition to EV-based transportation are safety and convenience.
 Wireless charging stations will therefore become one of the growing trends in the field of EV charging that has lately gained significant critical attention from researchers and practitioners in order to adapt to the prospective power and energy demands of EV fleets.
-Major businesses are focusing on investing in wireless charging for electric vehicles in order to meet the increasing energy demands of electric vehicles.
+Major businesses are focusing on investing in wireless charging for electric vehicles in order to meet the increasing energy demands of electric vehicles, contributing to overall wireless charging market growth.

 For example, in June 2022, Siemens invested USD 25 million and acquired a minority position in WiTricity, a wireless charging technology firm located in the United States.
 It was determined that Siemens and WiTricity will collaborate to foster innovation in the expanding wireless EV charging industry.
 As part of this collaboration, the two businesses seek to address gaps in global wireless charging standardization for electric passenger and light-duty commercial vehicles, enabling interoperability between vehicles and infrastructure and assisting in market adoption.
-Furthermore, both parties are also determined to work together to enhance the technological development of wireless charging systems.
+Furthermore, both parties are also determined to work together to enhance the technological development of wireless charging systems and improve the efficiency of electric vehicle charger infrastructure.

 Increasing Demand for Wireless Charging Stations is Propelling the Market Growth

 Furthermore, to meet the huge demand for wireless simultaneous charging stations, several market participants are working on developing and marketing new Qi-based chargers.
 This contributes to the expansion of the footprints of key industry participants.
 Besides, the rise in smartphone usage will drive the need for wireless charging, while the rise in Internet connection will drive machine-to-machine and Internet of Things communication.
-Since the devices in an IoT network require continuous power sources, the global wireless charging industry has significant development potential.
+Since the devices in an IoT network require continuous power sources, the global wireless charging industry has significant development potential, strengthening the overall wireless charging market outlook.
+The increasing adoption of advanced energy storage solutions such as the flexible battery is also expected to complement future wireless charging applications in connected devices.

 Recent Trends in the Wireless Charging Industry